shsagir/play-area-sync/docs/ssh-keys.md

 To check if you have any existing SSH keys installed: Mac Os & Linux: Open a terminal (Mac OS & Linux) or a Git Bash (Windows) and type:

 ```
-ls -al ~/.ssh
+ls -hal ~/.ssh
 ```

-If you see an existing key pair listed (for example id_rsa.pub and id_rsa) that you would like to use to connect to fortrabbit, you can already add the public SSH key to your fortrabbit Account in the Dashboard, see below.
+If you see an existing key pair listed (for example `id_rsa.pub` and `id_rsa`) that you would like to use to connect to fortrabbit, you can skip the generation and add the public SSH key (contents of `id_rsa.pub`) to your fortrabbit Account in the Dashboard, see below.

 If you don't have any key pairs or you receive an error that ~/.ssh doesn't exist, you probably have a different/incorrect setting or haven't set up anything yet.